 On the fateful evening of November 28th, 1933, a young box office attendant named Hewlett Tarr was shot dead in an attempted robbery during a busy screening of the latest screen hit at Show Boat.
 To add to this tragedy, Tarr was due to wed his fiance a few weeks later and was supposed to be meeting her for dinner after his shift.
 It’s his ghost that many staff and patrons have witnessed in the lobby mirrors, his apparition described as “wearing 1930’s clothes”, perhaps all dressed up for a wedding to his sweetheart that will never happen.

 Location:1590 Sutter St, San Francisco, CA 94109

 The exquisite Queen Anne Hotel was a school for girls after it was built back in the 1890s.
-The school had a number of teachers for the girls but none had as much passion for education as Miss Mary Lake, the headmistress.
+The school had several teachers for the girls, but none had as much passion for education as Miss Mary Lake, the headmistress.

 In 1980, after many different owners, the former school for girls became what is now the Queen Anne Hotel.
 Guests to the hotel have reported countless sightings of the one beloved teacher wandering about the hotel’s hallways.
 People have also spotted her in her former home, room 410.

 Guests have reported the feeling of something playing with their hair, shadowy figures, unusual sounds, disembodied voices, and the sensation of being touched.